Skip to main content

 Since MSC Cruises was founded in 1988, they have grown to be one of the largest cruise lines in the world, with 22 ships sailing globally.
 Their fleet is expected to expand to 25 by 2027, as they have three more ships on order.

 MSC Cruises' ships range in size from just a little over 65,000 to 215,000 gross registered tons.
-In fact, MSC World Europa is the sixth largest cruise ship in the world, following Royal Caribbean's Oasis Class vessels.
+In fact, MSC World Europa is the seventh largest cruise ship in the world, following Royal Caribbean's Icon of the Seas and Oasis Class vessels.

-Whether you are a fan of newer ships that are packed to the brim with amenities or smaller ships that are able to visit more unique ports of call, MSC Cruises has a ship that will satisfy every traveler.
+Whether you are a fan of newer ships packed to the brim with amenities or smaller vessels that can visit more unique ports of call, MSC Cruises has a ship that will satisfy every traveler.
 Here's a breakdown of MSC's ships by age from newest to oldest.

 Read more: The ultimate guide to MSC Cruise ship classes